rizalfadly/hacktivChatbootS5/README.md

-how to run, node lain.js
+how to run.

+node index.js